 Week by Week Routine, Readings and Assignment Due Dates

-The assignment for each section of the course will be posted on this blog and in the assignments section on Canvas at 9AM Monday morning three weeks before they are due.
+The assignment for each section of the course will be posted in the assignments section on Canvas at 9AM Monday morning three weeks before they are due.
 The exam questions for the midterm and final will be posted as soon as the previous assignment is completed.
 This means that in theory you can begin the next assignment a week before you are expected to get your readings done.
-For regular assignments you will ideally spend one week discussing the question on Slack and Hypothes.is and then one week writing your essays (although you are welcome to continue the discussion during the writing period).
-I will actively participate in the discussion throughout both periods.
+For regular assignments you will ideally spend one week discussing the question on Slack while preparing your essays and then one week writing your essays (although you are welcome to continue the discussion during the writing period).
+I will actively participate in the discussion throughout both periods as long as you add me into the conversation.
 [Please feel free to ask me any questions you may have through public channels as if you have them, many other people in the class probably have them too.
 You can also visit me during my regular office hours.]
 Essays are due at 5PM on the Friday that the assignment period ends.
-That is also when I will count answers, questions and summaries.
+That is also when I will record your Brands chapter test grades.
 No late essays will be accepted for whatever reason as you have plenty of flexibility for budgeting your time.

 Here is a brief summary of the general topics we’ll cover and the course schedule: